DomT4/homebrew-autoupdate/README.md

 An easy, convenient way to automatically update Homebrew.

-This script will run `brew update` in the background once every 24 hours (by default) until explicitly told to stop, utilizing `launchd`.
+This script will run `brew update` in the background once every 24 hours (by default) until explicitly told to stop, utilising `launchd`.

 `brew upgrade` and `brew cleanup` can also be handled automatically, but are optional flags.